 Can my marriage survive an affair?

 Yes.
-Most marriages can survive infidelity, but it usually takes counseling and a willingness by both to work out the kinks and reset the marriage.
+Most marriages can survive infidelity, but it usually takes counseling and a willingness by both to work on the marriage and reset the marriage.